oof-bar/craft-membership/README.md

 You can create multiple Grants per Plan—for example, if you wanted to structure your permissions in an additive way, you could grant _Gold_ supporters access to all three groups.
 In this way, you can be sure that benefits granted to lower support tiers always bubble up to higher ones.

+The plugin will never remove a User from a Group that is granted by another of their active Subscriptions: if `Plan A` and `Plan B` both move Users into `Group 1`, but `Plan B` also adds users to `Group 2`, cancelling a Subscription to `Plan B` won't remove the User from `Group 1`, if their `Plan A` Subscription is still active.

 ## Usage

 All the configuration happens via the Control Panel.
 Go to the Settings section, and click on the _Membership_ tile to manage _Grants_.